cmccoypdx/character-creator/README.md

 ## Requirements
 The IaC document should be written in a well-known and well-documented format, such as [AWS CloudFormation](https://aws.amazon.com/cloudformation/), [Terraform](https://www.terraform.io/), or [Serverless Framework](https://www.serverless.com/).
 This readme should be edited, or a new readme should be provided, that gives clear instructions for deploying the application to the given platform using the produced IaC document or documents.

-## Extra Credit
+## Suggested Enhancements
 The following are not requirements, but suggestions should the candidate quickly accomplish the requirements given above and wish to add further enhancements.

 - Build and Deploy process - via a script that can be run locally, a CI/CD orchestration document (e.g. a `buildspec.yml` file for AWS CodeBuild), or even just a detailed documentation checklist, produce an artifact for building and deploying the application that includes the running of all provided unit tests, and any additional tests created.

 - Integration and/or end-to-end tests - add a test suite (not unit tests) for testing the application.
 Instructions should be provided for running the test suite.
-Bonus points if the test suite is integrated into the build and deploy process described above.
+If a build process is given, integrate the test suite into this.